-If you disagree with an insurer's decision you will usually need to request an internal review by them before you can bring the dispute to us to resolve.
+If you disagree with an insurer's decision you will usually need to request an internal review by them within in 28 days before you can bring the dispute to us to resolve.

 What is it?